 The audience was not yet privy to his likely opening catchphrase so the room grew silent.
 Meyer instinctively repeated the phase and one audience member made the daring move to respond.

 The crowd burst into laughter and Meyer took the positive energy square in the chest.
-His planned catchphrase was even more powerful the second time around and as he waited for the laughter to subside, Meyer knew he was in the zone, CDA was his for the taking.
-While he wanted to crush a response back right away, he waited a few moments to let the laughter die down a bit.
+His planned catchphrase was even more powerful the second time around and as he waited for the laughter to subside, Meyer knew he was in the zone, CDA was now his for the taking.
+While he wanted to crush a response back right away, he waited a few moments to let the laughter die down a bit before he jumped back in.
 If he had responded right away, his well-practiced answer would have been lost deep in the din.
 Meyer finally saw the room catch its collective breath and then he pounced.

 "What's bugging me?"
 Meyer screamed.
 "Everything!"